-This December, we are hosting a series of conversations and a webinar about our 2014 grantmaking activities, which include GiveBIG, collective giving with Foundation fundholders, fundholder consulting, and our new Center for Community Partnerships, where we will invest the majority of our discretionary grant funds across a small number of issue areas.
-We plan to announce the issue areas for investment through the Center and through our collective giving work in April 2014, following our Board of Trustees’ meeting in March.
+This past December, we hosted a series of conversations and a webinar about our 2014 grantmaking activities, which include GiveBIG, collective giving with Foundation fundholders, fundholder consulting, and our new Center for Community Partnerships, where we will invest the majority of our discretionary grant funds across a small number of issue areas.
+We will post more information about those issue areas and related funding opportunities later this spring.

-Due to overwhelming demand, we have an additional meeting in Seattle and encourage you to consider the South King County, Redmond or Online sessions.
-Please register for any of the available sessions to learn more about our vision and goals for our future grantmaking work.
+You can view the December 12 webinar recording or download the slide presentation to learn more about our vision and goals for our grantmaking in 2014 and beyond.
 We value our philanthropic partnership and the critical role you play in helping us achieve our mission: to foster powerful and rewarding philanthropy to make King County a stronger, more vibrant community for all.
-We look forward to seeing you in December.

 Changes to our Grantmaking Program